rmsander/lidar-lidar-cal/README.md

 5. Generate plots of the ICP covariance diagonal elements over time for each sensor.
 These are saved in `icp_plots/` (or `icp_plots_clipped`), if the maximum value is clipped.

+6. If cross-validation is enabled, the results will be stored in a new (or existing) directory given by `./cross_validation_folds=K`, where `K` is the number of folds.

 Utility functions for running the script in `analysis.py` can be found in `analysis_utils.py`.